-We first deal with the three points that we noticed above.
+Consider the three points that we noticed above.

 - No carry-overs: Now let’s suppose that it was possible to get an answer with no carry-overs.
-Then one way to attack this problem is by using odd and even numbers (parity).
+Then one way to approach this problem is by using odd and even numbers (parity).
 There are only four even numbers while there are five odd numbers.
 If you study the situation carefully you’ll be able to see that this gives problems.

 For instance, suppose two of the numbers that were being added were even.
 Then the sum would have to be even.
 This leaves only one more even number.
 The column without this even number must be all odd numbers.
 But this is impossible because two odd numbers add to an even number.

-Using this kind of argument we can show that there are no no carry-overs but there is a simpler argument.
+Using this argument we can show that there are no no carry-overs, but there is a simpler argument.
 You see in the argument above we haven’t used the fact that the numbers are 1, 2, …, 9.
 These numbers all add up to 45.
 So if we added all the digits above the line, the answer would be 45 minus the sum of the digits below the line.
 (See the Bright Sparks Six Circles problem.)
 But because there is no carry-over, this sum must equal the sum of the digits below the line.
 So 45 – x = x or 2x = 45.
 Where x is the sum of digits below the line.
 This is clearly impossible.
 There must be a carry-over.

-So assume that the addition is
+Assume that the addition is

 a b c d e f g h i